Last updated: May 4, 2026

 | Municipal add-on homestead | Possible locally | City or town plus county | Allowed by state law, but not universal.
 Ask if your bill includes city taxes. |

-Plain English: a freeze stops some future tax increases, a deferral lets you pay later, a rebate sends money back after payment, and a circuit-breaker is usually income-based relief tied to how heavy the bill is compared with income.
-South Carolina’s current statewide homeowner system mainly relies on legal residence, school tax relief, and Homestead.
+Plain English: a freeze stops some future tax increases.
+A deferral lets you pay later.
+A rebate sends money back after payment.
+A circuit-breaker is usually income-based help tied to how heavy the bill is compared with income.
+South Carolina’s current statewide homeowner system mainly relies on legal residence, school tax relief, Homestead, and special exemptions.

 Which office handles what